zedlopez/ifm/Writing with Inform.md

 	pitcairnia alata			Ecuador
 	pitcairnia albiflos			Rio de Janeiro

 	Pontões Capixabas is a room.
+In Pontões Capixabas are three pitcairnia abyssicolas and a pitcairnia agavifolia.
 Pontões Capixabas is in Espírito Santo.

-Three pitcairnia abyssicolas are here.
+	Instead of examining a bromeliad (called the plant): if the location is in the habitat of the plant: say "You see these all over [habitat of the plant].";
+		otherwise:
+			say "You usually only see these in [habitat of the plant]."

+	Test me with "examine abyssicola / examine agavifolia".

 There are more examples in a very early demonstration piece for Inform: see [Reliques of Tolti-Aph](https://github.com/I7-Examples/The-Reliques-of-Tolti-Aph).